The Archer Dental Blog

 It's common to experience mild discomfort or sensitivity after receiving a dental filling, especially to hot or cold foods.
 Over-the-counter pain relievers such as ibuprofen (Advil or Motrin) or acetaminophen (Tylenol) can help manage the discomfort.
 If you've been prescribed pain medication, be sure to take it as directed.
 Sensitivity should gradually decrease over time, but if it persists beyond a few days, contact your dentist.

-How Should I Care for the Filled Tooth?
+How should I care for the filled tooth?

 Taking care of your newly filled tooth is essential to prevent further decay and ensure the filling lasts as long as possible.
 Follow these tips for proper care: